-To begin our study of linear algebra, we’ll look at a simple case: a system of two linear equations in two unknowns.
+To begin our study of linear algebra, we’ll look at a simple case: a system of two linear equations with two unknowns.
 Though solving this system is quite easy, there are still quite a few interesting concepts and ideas that come up when we think deeply about the process.
 These concepts and ideas play a larger role when we look at more general systems of linear equations later.

 So let’s start with the system The first idea we might have is to solve for one of the variables.
 Let’s isolate in the first equation and use it to solve in the second.
 After isolating in the first equation we get Now we can plug that into the second equation and solve: Solving for gives so we have obtained a unique solution,

-The next few problems are going to look at this exercise in several different ways--finding a different way to solve it, interpreting it geometrically, and imagining what might happen if we tweak some of the numbers.
+The next few problems are going to look at this exercise in several different ways: finding a different way to solve it, interpreting it geometrically, and imagining what might happen if we tweak some of the numbers.

 Another standard way to do the problem is similar, in that its goal is to eliminate a variable, but it achieves this goal slightly differently.
 That is, we can multiply both sides of one of the equations by a constant, and then add or subtract the two equations.